-The key idea of our new file system is to manage data and meta-data in completely different ways, giving a special treatment to meta-data [1].
-Meta-data blocks are located on the meta-data device, whereas data blocks are located on the data device (see Fig. 1).
+The key idea of our new file system is to manage data and meta-data in completely different ways, giving a special treatment to meta-data [16].
+Meta-data blocks are located on the meta-data device, whereas data blocks are located on the data device (see Figure 1).

-Although separating meta-data blocks from data blocks is not a new idea, we will show that the separation, along with a special meta-data management, can significantly improve performance without requiring extra hardware.
-In our experiments, the data device and the meta-data device are two adjacent partitions on the same disk.
+Note that just separating meta-data blocks from data blocks is not a new idea.
+However, we will show that that separation, along with a special meta-data management, can significantly improve performance without requiring extra hardware (previous proposals of separation of data and meta-data, such as the multi-structured file system [15], and the interposed request routing [1], use several storage devices).
+In our experiments, the data device and the meta-data device will be two adjacent partitions on the same disk.
+This is equivalent to having a single partition with two areas: one for data blocks and another for meta-data blocks.